aslavchev/ecommerce-automation-framework/docs/architecture/README.md

 3. **Rationale**: Why it was chosen
 4. **Alternatives Considered**: What else was evaluated (with rejection reasons)
 5. **Consequences**: Trade-offs and impacts
-6. **🧒 ELI5**: Plain-language explanation with problem, options, choice, impact, and trade-offs
+6. **Summary**: Plain-language explanation with problem, options, choice, impact, and trade-offs

 ## References